kres0345/LANTroll/README.md

 - cleanup: Removes .vbs files your desktop.
 - install: Downloads the latest .exe version and places it in the windows 'start folder'.
 - uninstall: Removes the .exe file in start folder.
-- restart: Only to be used after install command.
+- restart: Full of bugs currently don't touch for your own good.
+Original description: Only to be used after install command.
 Only starts the process in 'start folder'.
+- instantshutdown: Note: this is not nice.
+- tts: Text 2 Speech, only english.

 #### How the networking works: